 - Course Description or Course Outline is required for review by Chairperson

 - Courses taken Pass/Fail will not transfer without proof from the institution that the grade earned was a C or higher

 - Withdrawals do not transfer

 The college will notify students of results of transfer evaluations in writing.
-Upon receipt of the written evaluation, the student may schedule an appointment with the Director of the Department of Learning and Student Development Services if s/he has questions or wishes to appeal the evaluation.
+Upon receipt of the written evaluation, students may schedule an appointment with the Director of the Department of Learning and Student Development Services if they have questions or wish to appeal the evaluation.

-If after this meeting the student still wishes to appeal, s/he would need to meet with the Division Chairperson of the course(s) in question.
+If after this meeting students still wish to appeal, they would need to meet with the Division Chairperson of the course(s) in question.

-In order to receive a degree from SUNY Sullivan, at least 50% of the credits required for the degree must be earned here (25% for military under Service member’s Opportunity College with a waiver from the Office of the Vice President of Academic and Student Affairs).
+In order to receive a degree from SUNY Sullivan, at least fifty percent of the credits required for the degree must be earned here (twenty-five percent for military under Service member’s Opportunity College with a waiver from the Office of the Vice President of Academic and Student Affairs).

 Interested in attending SUNY Sullivan but not sure where to begin?

 The Admissions Office is here to help.
 We recruit, counsel, and accept all eligible prospective students from Sullivan County and beyond.
 We aim to support a rich and rewarding college experience for all students, distributing helpful information to enhance career prospects and academic standing.